-- 5.1 New tenants will receive full details of: - their responsibility to ensure rent is paid and the implications of not doing so; - rent levels and the rent review procedure; - payment methods and the date due; - what to do if they are having difficulties paying rent. - 5.2 New tenants who have never previously held a tenancy or who are vulnerable for other reasons will be required to meet with the Welfare Benefits Advice Officer prior to or at the start of their tenancy.

-All new tenants will be made aware of the service and invited to contact the Welfare Benefits Advice Officer whenever necessary.

-- 5.3 New tenants will be assisted to complete relevant welfare benefit forms at sign-up and the forms will be sent to the Department of Work and Pensions or City of Edinburgh Council on their behalf.
-An estimate of their entitlement will be given to them within 5 working days and, if necessary, they will be asked to commence payments pending the outcome of the claim. - 5.4 All new tenants, except those expected to be in receipt of Full Housing Benefit or the full housing element of Universal Credit, must make a rent payment in advance at the sign-up. - 5.5 A post-allocation visit will be carried out within 6 weeks when the importance of rent payment will again be stressed and any difficulties over rent payment discussed.
+- 5.1 New tenants will receive full details of: - their responsibility to ensure rent is paid and the implications of not doing so; - rent levels and the rent review procedure; - payment methods and the date due; - what to do if they are having difficulties paying rent. - 5.2 New tenants who have never previously held a tenancy or who are vulnerable for other reasons will be encouraged to meet with the Welfare Benefits Advice Officer prior to or at the start of their tenancy. - All new tenants will be made aware of the service and invited to contact the Welfare Benefits Advice Officer whenever necessary. - 5.3 New tenants will be assisted to complete relevant welfare benefit applications at sign-up for the Department of Work and Pensions or City of Edinburgh Council.
+Where appropriate, an estimate of their entitlement will be given to them within 5 working days and, if necessary, they will be asked to commence payments pending the outcome of the claim. - 5.4 All new tenants, except those expected to be in receipt of Full Housing Benefit, must make a rent payment in advance at the sign-up. - 5.5 A post-allocation visit/contact will be carried out within 6 weeks when the importance of rent payment will again be stressed and any difficulties over rent payment discussed.